Debt Collection is a Pervasive Part of American Life

 Debt Collectors Sue Millions of Struggling Consumers Annually

-- State courts are clogged with millions of suits by debt collectors.4
+- State courts are clogged with millions of suits by debt collectors.,3

-- Debt collectors rely on court rules that allow them to obtain default judgments in an overwhelming majority of lawsuits,5 often without presenting any evidence and despite the fact that consumers may have legitimate defenses.
+- Debt collectors rely on court rules that allow them to obtain default judgments in an overwhelming majority of lawsuits,4 often without presenting any evidence.

-- Less than 10% of consumers are represented by an attorney when they are sued on a debt,6 making it virtually impossible for these consumers to present their defenses.
+- Less than 10% of consumers are represented by an attorney when they are sued on a debt,5 making it virtually impossible for these consumers to present their defenses.

 Debt Buying Changed the Way Debts Are Collected

-- Debt buyers purchase accounts in bulk, frequently obtaining only an electronic spreadsheet with minimal information about the debts.8
+- Debt buyers purchase accounts in bulk, frequently obtaining only an electronic spreadsheet with minimal information about the debts.7

-- The face value of defaulted consumer debt purchased by debt buyers increased from less than $10 billion in 1993 to more than $60 billion in 2011.
+- The face value of defaulted consumer debt purchased by debt buyers increased from less than $10 billion in 1993 to $98 billion in 2013.9

-- Credit card and other debt sellers may not even guarantee that the accuracy of the information provided to the debt buyer.9
+- Credit card and other debt sellers may not even guarantee that the accuracy of the information provided to the debt buyer.10

 Rising Student Loan Debt Will Harm Families for Decades